GaloGS/training-material/topics/evolution/tutorials/mtb_transmission/tutorial.md

 limitations of the methodology.
 Clustering analysis is better complemented with phylogenetic analysis, which may help overcome some of these limitations.

-In the following tutorial you will perform a phylogenetic analysis of these same 20 strains.
+In the [following tutorial]({% link topics/evolution/tutorials/mtb_phylogeny/tutorial.md %}) you will perform a phylogenetic analysis of these same 20 strains.

-# Bonus
+# Final note

 You might have noticed that one of the strains analyzed presents thousands of differences (SNPs) to the reference genome, standing out from the rest of strains.
 This strain is a *M. canettii* strain, that was actually not part of the outbreak investigated.
 However we decided to include it here.
 Why?
-Let's find out in the next tutorial.
+Let's find out in the next tutorial [Tree thinking for tuberculosis evolution and epidemiology]({% link topics/evolution/tutorials/mtb_phylogeny/tutorial.md %}).